 Daniela Novotny is a registered dietitian and instructor of biomedical sciences at Missouri State University.
 She also works at MSU's Health and Wellness Center as a dietitian and an employee wellness consultant.
 She has worked in many realms of dietetics, including clinical nutrition and nutritional counseling.
 She has a BS in dietetics and an MS in health promotion and wellness management.
 She is currently working on her doctorate in health sciences from A.T.
 Still University.

-Key skills in the nutrition/dietetics profession include having strong communication skills, being up-to-date in the nutrition research related to your particular area, and having a true passion for improving the health of individuals and communities.
-Of the three, passion is probably the most important; with passion comes a desire to communicate effectively.
+Key skills in the nutrition/dietetics profession include communication, being up to date in the research related to your particular area, and having a true passion for improving the health of individuals and communities.
+Of the three, passion is probably the most important.
+With passion comes a desire to communicate effectively.

 I spend a lot of time working with other health professionals.
-I work at an outpatient clinic, the Health and Wellness Center at Missouri State University, and I am the only dietitian there.
-As a result, I communicate with nurses, NPs, and physicians each time I work at the clinic.
+I work at an outpatient clinic — the Health and Wellness Center at Missouri State University — and I am the only dietitian there.
+As a result, I communicate with nurses, nurse practitioners, and physicians each time I work at the clinic.

 Working for a university health and wellness center, I am able to see a wide array of patients.
 I work with both employees and students, and each week is a new experience.
 Recently, I have seen patients for weight loss, weight gain, IBS, celiac disease, iron deficiency anemia, hypertension, hyperlipidemia, and eating disorders.

 How important is an advanced degree for a nutritionist?

 Due to the profession moving toward requiring a master's degree for eligibility to sit for the RD exam, it is becoming more important.
 Also, research suggests that dietitians/nutritionists who have advanced degrees earn about $5,000 more per year.